 The photographs represented Steichen’s endeavor to capture all aspects of the war effort and to ensure that the military and civilian experiences were told.
-In 1942, Steichen and his six hand-picked photographers began their assignment with the Naval Aviation Unit.
-By the end of the war, Steichen, as Director of Naval Photographic Institute, was responsible for 4,000 photographers – the Navy’s combat camera crews.
-They traveled on surface ships, submarines, and aircraft and visited factories to record the events of World War II.
+In 1942, Steichen and his six hand-picked photographers began their assignment with the Naval Aviation Photographic Unit.
+By the end of the war, Steichen, as director of the newly formed Naval Photographic Institute, was responsible for 4,000 photographers─the Navy’s combat camera crews.
+They traveled on surface ships, submarines, and aircraft, and visited homefront factories to record the events of World War II.

 A Nation At War

 Following the attack on Pearl Harbor, 16 million Americans enlisted in the armed forces.
 On the home front, more than 123 million civilians joined in the war effort.
 Women joined the assembly lines as riveters, welders, and factory workers – jobs previously thought of as men’s work.

 From coast to coast, production went on around the clock.
 President Franklin D. Roosevelt asked the factories to complete 50,000 planes each year.
 The demand was not only met, but surpassed.
 More than 296,000 aircraft and 76,000 ships and vessels were produced during the war years.

 Recording this phenomenal effort required special talents.
 Edward Steichen recruited Charles Fenno Jacobs, a respected professional photographer who had worked for Life and Fortune magazines before the war.
 Jacobs had a genuine curiosity about the people he photographed and an intuitive visual sense.
 His color photographs of factory workers are portraits of the nation at war.